lassalleloan/anomaly-detection/intelligent-web-application-firewall/README.md

 To pass configuration options on the command line, use the `--conf` option, e.g.
 `--conf spark.serializer=org.apache.spark.serializer.KryoSerializer`.

-## Apache Zeppelin
+## Worksheets

-Alternatively, you can also use [Apache Zeppelin](http://zeppelin-project.org/) for testing purpose.
-To run Zeppelin container in Docker, you can execute the script `run-zeppelin-docker.sh`.
-For more detail, please read the script [here](https://github.com/lassalleloan/anomaly-detection/blob/master/zeppelin/run-zeppelin-docker.sh).
+Alternatively, you can also use `test.sc` and `evaluate.sc` worksheets to run the application with smaller datasets.

-After running Zeppelin container, you can access the notebook in the browser:
+To run them correctly, you need to set some parameters in IntelliJ IDEA, at `Languages & Frameworks` section, `Scala`, `Worksheet` tab :

-	localhost:8080
+ * uncheck `Run worksheet in the compiler process`

-Download my notebook [here](https://github.com/lassalleloan/anomaly-detection/blob/master/zeppelin/notebooks/2DG9YNM1P/note.json) and use **import note** option to import the notebook.
+ * check `Use "eclispe comptability" mode`

 ## Refences